Josef-Friedrich/check_unattended_upgrades/README.md

 	Check if the configuration 'APT::Periodic::AutocleanInterval' is set properly.
  -c, --critical
-	Time interval since the last execution to result in a critical state (seconds).
+        Time interval since the last execution to result in a critical state (time units depending on '--format').
  -D, --short-description
 	Show a short description of this check plugin.
  -d, --download